craiglpeters/dusters-wr-140/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/craiglpeters/dusters-wr-140?quickstart=1) and you won't have to install anything on your computer to run the notebook!

+> Note: GitHub provides each of you up to 60 hours of monthly usage of Codespaces for free.
+See [About Billing for GitHub Codespaces](https://docs.github.com/en/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces) for details.

 You can then explore more about [GitHub Codespaces in the documentation](https://docs.github.com/en/codespaces), and find others in the [Codespaces Community Discussions](https://github.com/orgs/community/discussions/categories/codespaces?discussions_q=is%3Aopen+sync+category%3ACodespaces).
 This repository is configured with a dev container to install all the tools and settings you need in the cloud so you don't have to worry about them.
 For more information about how this repository is configured to run Jupyter automatically, and how you can do this for your own projects, see the [Codespaces: Introduction to dev containers](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/adding-a-dev-container-configuration/introduction-to-dev-containers) documentation.